MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Parameters

-- AssetId (string) - The ID of the file to play.
-You must pass a value for either the `AssetId` or `FileName` parameter.
 - FileName (string) - The name of the file to play.
 You must pass a value for either the `AssetId` or `FileName` parameter.
 - Volume (integer) - Optional.
 A value between 0 and 100 for the loudness of the audio clip.
 0 is silent, and 100 is full volume.
 Defaults to `null`.